Mathemagics! |

 Compile and run this new program.
 It should say The value of x is 5.
 To be absolutely clear: we take the value of

-in this way is called assignment.OK, cool.
+xand add3.
+Then we put this new value (5) back intoxusing the=symbol (or operator).
+Remember that using=in this way is called assignment.OK, cool.
 So let's use some other operators to do subtraction, addition and division.
 To multiply we use

-and to divide we use/
+*and to divide we use/.

 class Hello { public static void main(String[] args) { //System.out.println("Hello, world!"); int x = 2; x = x + 3; System.out.println("The value of x is " + x); x = x - 1; System.out.println("The value of x is " + x); x = x * 3; System.out.println("The value of x is " + x); x = x / 7; System.out.println("The value of x is " + x); } }Let's try it: